chibisnorlax/acnhfaq/faq/events.md

 </div>

 {: .note}
 As of `1.9.0` Nature Day of 2020 has been disabled, and is no longer available to be time travelled to.
+Additionally, as of `1.10.0`, Nature Day was not renewed for 2021 and the event as a whole was replaced by a [seasonal Nook Shopping item](https://catalogue.ac/i/14023).

-Nature Day starts on April 23rd and lasts until May 4th.
+Nature Day starts on April 23rd and lasts until May 4th, 2020.
 During this time period, a Nature Day activity will replace one of your daily Nook Miles+ challenges.

 The Nature Day Nook Miles+ Achievements are: